Avidity Biosciences Inc. (RNA) Shares Down Despite Recent Market Volatility

 Analysts’ Opinion of RNA

-Many brokerage firms have already submitted their reports for RNA stocks, with Chardan Capital Markets repeating the rating for RNA by listing it as a “Buy.”
-The predicted price for RNA in the upcoming period, according to Chardan Capital Markets is $29 based on the research report published on July 20th of the previous year 2022.
+Many brokerage firms have already submitted their reports for RNA stocks, with Evercore ISI repeating the rating for RNA by listing it as a “In-line.”
+The predicted price for RNA in the upcoming period, according to Evercore ISI is $20 based on the research report published on March 31st of the current year 2023.

-Evercore ISI gave a rating of “Outperform” to RNA, setting the target price at $50 in the report published on September 07th of the previous year.
+Raymond James gave a rating of “Strong Buy” to RNA, setting the target price at $29 in the report published on July 12th of the previous year.

 Insider Trading